ranbureand/sitefolio/_projects/sempiternity.markdown

     %}
 </div>

-For what concerns the **logo**/**favicon** of the site, what better way to represent the concept of sempiternity—existence within time but infinitely into the future—than a circular, indeterminate progress indicator?
+The **logo**/**favicon** of the site resembles a circular, indeterminate **progress indicator**: what better way to represent the concept of sempiternity, that is none other than existence within time but infinitely into the future?

-Such circular existence within time is reiterated by the **background color** of the page, which hue is cyclically rotated over time according to the hour of the day.
+The same concept is reinforced through the **background color** of the page, which hue is cyclically rotated over time according to the hour of the day.

 <div class="figures">
     {% include image.html